Electronic waste (e-waste) recycling

 - electric fans, lamps

-- lightbulbs – LED, fluorescent and halogen.
+- lightbulbs – LED, fluorescent and halogen

-Drop-off points for e-waste
+Other drop-off points for e-waste

 Recycling e-waste – why it’s important